 The natural parent of any child of whom the respondent is the other natural parent or is the putative other natural parent.

-Knowingly or recklessly causing physical harm; threatening a family or household member with physical force.
+Domestic Violence - knowingly or recklessly causing physical harm; threatening a family or household member with physical force.
 The severity of the offense and injury is what decides whether it is filed as a misdemeanor or a felony.